Mental Health Facilities Harrison County, WV

 Highland/clarksburg Hospital

-Highland/clarksburg Hospital is a mental health treatment center in Harrison County, WV, located at 3 Hospital Plaza, 26301 zip code area.
+Highland/clarksburg Hospital is one of mental health facilities in Harrison County, West Virginia, located at 3 Hospital Plaza, 26301 zip code.
 Highland/clarksburg Hospital provides hospital inpatient treatment.
-Highland/clarksburg Hospital offers trauma therapy, group therapy and individual psychotherapy to young adults, adults and children / adolescents.
-Highland/clarksburg Hospital also supports people with serious mental illness, clients referred from the court/judicial system and veterans.
-Additional services at Highland/clarksburg Hospital consist of education services, suicide prevention services and case management.
+Highland/clarksburg Hospital provides trauma therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, children / adolescents and young adults.
+Highland/clarksburg Hospital also supports people requiring dual diagnosis treatment, LGBT and veterans.
+Additional services provided at Highland/clarksburg Hospital include diet and exercise counseling, intensive case management and education services.

 United Summit Center

-United Summit Center is a mental health clinic in Harrison County, West Virginia, located at 120 Medical Park Drive, Suite 401, 26330 zip code.
-United Summit Center offers outpatient treatment and telemedicine/telehealth.
-United Summit Center provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
-United Summit Center also supports LGBT and people requiring dual diagnosis treatment.
-Some other services provided by United Summit Center include court-ordered outpatient treatment, education services and suicide prevention services.
+United Summit Center is a mental health clinic in Harrison County, WV, located at 37 Elizabeth Drive, 26452.
+United Summit Center provides outpatient treatment and telemedicine/telehealth.
+United Summit Center offers group therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
+Additional services offered at United Summit Center include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.

 United Summit Center